Vermont Sensory Access Project: Vermont's Deafblind Project

 Serving children and youth with Dual Sensory Impairments of vision and hearing or Deafblindness and their families since 1987.

-- Assist local teams in identifying children as dual sensory impaired (deafblind) in order to qualify them and their parents for further support.
+- Assist local teams in identifying children as dual sensory impaired (deafblind) as early as possible in order to qualify them and their parents for further support.

 - Provide support and networking opportunities for family and team members.